Eight Days of Luke: Wednesday

 The next morning, a well-dressed man named Mr. Wedding arrives and persuades David's relations to let him take David out for lunch in a car chauffeured by a beautiful lady.
 He quickly gains David's trust, and David gladly tells him all the things about school he could not tell his relatives.
 They arrive at a green island, linked to the mainland by a long arching bridge with a rainbow-like effect.
 While David is served a wonderful lunch, Mr. Wedding begins interrogating David about Luke, and David admits only to releasing Luke while trying to curse.
 David notices for the first time that Wedding is missing an eye.

 Wedding tells David that Luke was imprisoned for doing something terrible.
 He tries frightening David, threatening to keep him captive, promising him a bribe, even shaming him.
 None of this is successful – David will not betray Luke – and eventually Mr. Wedding returns David home, seeming to admire David for his stubbornness.
 Then he makes a deal with David: if David can keep Luke free until Sunday, then Luke is safe for good.

 Mr. Wedding sets a talking raven to watch David, but he is able to evade the bird and summon Luke.
 He tells Luke about the deal, who is confident that they will win against Mr. Wedding.

 Thursday

 The next day, David is blocked from leaving the house by two ravens, until he distracts them with a joint of meat while he drives off with Astrid.
-Luke appears when David strikes a match for Astrid's cigarette, and is suddenly caught by a fair, strong ginger-haired individual, but after Luke is questioned by the fellow, he is released.
+Luke appears when David strikes a match for Astrid's cigarette, and is suddenly caught by a fair, strong ginger-haired individual.
+After Luke is questioned by the fellow, he is released.
 It seems the individual, who seems very nice, has lost something.
 Luke denies any knowledge.
 David and Luke agree that the best course is for Luke to simply vanish until Monday.